octoflar/especia/README.md

 ## Synopsis

-The Evolutionary spectrum inversion and analysis (Especia) package provides C++ code for the inverse modelling and analysis of intergalactic and interstellar absorption line regions in QSO spectra.
+The Evolutionary spectrum inversion and analysis (Especia) file set provides C++ code for the inverse modelling and analysis of intergalactic and interstellar absorption line regions in QSO spectra.

-Includes the modelling and optimisation of the background continuum by a linear combination of Legendre polynomials.
-Implements an accurate semi-analytic convolution of the absorption term with the instrumental profile.
-Also includes IO for model definition (plain text) and result (HTML) files.
+Due to the use of evolution strategies with covariance matrix adaption, the inverse modelling procedure is highly competitive and capable of calculating the optimal spectral decomposition without requiring any particular initialisation.

 The code is further explained in
 [Quast et al. (2005)](http://dx.doi.org/10.1051/0004-6361:20041601).